ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 Signals are generally used to represent event streams that are already “in progress”, like notifications, user input, etc. As work is performed or data is received, events are _sent_ on the signal, which pushes them out to any observers.
 All observers see the events at the same time.

 Users must [observe](#observers) a signal in order to access its events.
 Observing a signal does not trigger any side effects.
 In other words, signals are entirely producer-driven and push-based, and consumers (observers) cannot have any effect on their lifetime.
+While observing a signal, the user can only evaluate the events in the same order as they are sent on the signal - there is no random access to values of the stream.

 Signals send four different types of events to their observers: